javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 # Garbage collection

-Memory management in Javascript is performed automatically and invisibly to us.
+Memory management in JavaScript is performed automatically and invisibly to us.
 We create primitives, objects, functions...
 All that takes memory.

 What happens when something is not needed any more?
-How Javascript engine discovers that and cleans up?
+How JavaScript engine discovers that and cleans up?

 [cut]

 ## Reachability

-The main concept of memory management in Javascript is *reachability*.
+The main concept of memory management in JavaScript is *reachability*.

 Simply put, "reachable" values are those that are accessible or useable somehow.
 They are guaranteed to be stored in memory.